cadamini/ruby-random-data-generator-test/readme.md

 will show the context help which explains the usage

-The script support a data parameter:
+The script supports a year parameter:

 `ruby random_csv.rb 2020`